The Beginning (1888-1918)

 Football remains the most popular sport in today's Army.
 Regular matches are played at unit level, corps (with the mens Massey Trophy) and Womens Inter Corps competitions too.
 The Army Officers Football Team (Crusaders), formed in 1922, continue to participate and now have a Veterans team too.

-There are three Army FA representative teams.
 In 1999 the Williamson Trophy was formed to provide a Womens Inter Services tournament whilst in 2006 an Under 23 Mens Development Inter Services competition commenced.
 In recent years there have also been successful representative tours including visits to Hong Kong, Thailand, Nepal, South Africa, Brazil and, in 2009, the mens senior team visited Croatia to commemorate the 65th anniversary of the Liberation of the Dalmation coast.

 Many players have progressed through the Army into professional football.
 In recent year they include Maik Taylor, Guy Whittingham and Lee Bradbury.
 Between them the trio have made over 1500 senior professional appearances for the likes of Aston Villa, Sheffield Wednesday, Portsmouth, Manchester City and Birmingham City whilst Taylor also represented Northern Ireland on over 80 occasions.